aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 This transaction will send 100 octas from the multisig account to Chad's account.
 Since it is a two-of-three multisig account, signatures are required from only two individual signers.

-### Step 6.1: Gather individual signatures
+### Gather individual signatures

-First generate a raw transaction, signed by Alice and Bob, but not by Chad.
+First, generate a raw transaction signed by Alice and Bob, but not by Chad.

 ```python title="multisig.py snippet"
 :!: static/sdks/python/examples/multisig.py section_4